franco-ruggeri/franco-ruggeri/README.md

 ## About Me

-- 🎓 I'm a machine learning researcher at [Ericsson Research](https://github.com/ericssonresearch) and [KTH Royal Institute of Technology](https://github.com/KTH).
+- 🎓 I'm a machine learning researcher at [Ericsson Research](https://github.com/ericssonresearch).
 - 🧠 My research focuses on reinforcement learning and explainable AI.
 - 💻 I'm passionate about AI, machine learning, and open-source development.
 - 📚 I love to share knowledge, collaborate, and learn from the community.